qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 For zooming, place the mouse cursor inside the map area and roll it forward (away from you) to zoom in and backwards (towards you) to zoom out.
 The mouse cursor position will be the center of the zoomed area of interest.
-You can customize the behaviour of the mouse wheel zoom using the :guilabel:`Map tools` tab under the :menuselection:`Settings -->` |mActionOptions|
+You can customize the behavior of the mouse wheel zoom using the :guilabel:`Map tools` tab under the :menuselection:`Settings -->` |mActionOptions|
 :menuselection:`Options` menu.